rootz491/nextJs-learning/nextjs-blog/README.md

     *   This returned data is actual props, which are going to be used by react component on same file.

-Now here `getStaticProps` function is only called once in production mode, that is, during **build** time of the app.
+*   Now here `getStaticProps` function is only called once in production mode, that is, during **build** time of the app.

+*	`getStaticProps` can be used to communicate with external API to fetch data (that doesn't ofter change) and use it in static pages.

 >   getStaticProps can only be exported from a page.
 You can’t export it from non-page files.